kgrzybek/modular-monolith-with-ddd/README.md

 }
 ```

 Note: Some people say that processing of command shouldn't return a result.
 This is good approach but sometimes impractical, especially when you create resource and want immediately return ID of this resource.
 Sometimes, boundary between Command and Query is blurry.
-One of the example is ``AuthenticateCommand`` - it returns token but it is not a query (has side effect).
+One of the examples is ``AuthenticateCommand`` - it returns token but it is not a query (has side effect).

 ### 3.4 Module requests processing CQRS